-There are a number of reasons that we might collect personal data from you but in each instance it will be the minimum amount required, will be collected and shared only with your consent after you have been informed of its specific use.
+There are a number of reasons that we might collect personal data from you but in each instance, it will be the minimum amount required and will be collected and shared only with your consent after you have been informed of its specific use.

 How will the data be used?

 Data will be used by Douglas Knowledge Partners to contact research participants, carry out interviews and reimburse with incentives (where relevant).
-Occasionally data will be passed onto our end-clients (with your permission) so that they can use it to contact you again.
-Specific uses will be outlined at point of data collection, where you can opt into providing the data or not.
+Occasionally data will be passed onto our end clients (with your permission) so that they can use it to contact you again.
+Specific uses will be outlined at the point of data collection, where you can opt into providing the data or not.

 How will the data be shared?